One Month Until CES 2026

 8. Actually getting hands-on with recently introduced devices.
 Product photos can only show so much—it will be valuable, for example, to see Samsung's Galaxy Z TriFold in person.

-9. Unexpected startups in Eureka Park.
-Last year, there were 1,400 companies—a sellout.
-Under more challenging conditions, how many startups will we see this year?
+9. The unexpected startups in Eureka Park may be the most remarkable feature of CES.
+Last year, there were 1,400 companies—a "sellout" according to the CTA.
+Under more challenging conditions for many, how many startups will we see this year?

 10. We shouldn't forget the comforting constants—things that have been true at CES for decades.
-Sony will likely have their usual wild press conference, and we can bet on some absolutely gorgeous televisions from LG, Samsung, Sony, and others.
+Sony will likely have their usual wildly differentiated press conference, and we can bet on some absolutely gorgeous televisions from LG, Samsung, Sony, and others.

-Of course, Mac Edition Radio will be following up with a report on what actually happens at CES 2026.
+Of course, Mac Edition Radio will be following up with multiple reports on what actually happens at CES 2026.

 John Mulhern III, posted December 6, 2025